 Discover a variety of great apps and games in the Windows Store.
+Just click on the Windows Store tile on the Start screen or the Windows Store icon in the taskbar.

 You can browse for apps in a category, or in groups like "Picks for you" and "Popular Now."
 And if you already know what you want, you can use Search .
+As the Store gets to know you, it will suggest apps similar to ones you tend to use or search for.